 My Favorite Stroller-Friendly Walks

 Getting out with little ones, especially a newborn, can be tricky!
 When I had my son, I was nervous to walk anywhere with him except in the neighborhood because I knew what to expect.
-After a month or so, I started trying out locations.
-Here is a roundup of my favorite locations to walk with a regular stroller (no jogging stroller needed), and all of them are perfect for new walkers & toddlers too!
+After a month or so, I started trying out locations around Richmond.
+Here is a roundup of my favorite locations in the Richmond area to walk with a regular stroller (no jogging stroller needed), and all of them are perfect for new walkers & toddlers too!

 1.The University of Richmond: All-Around Favorite